Debug Scripts in Desktop Studio

 Script Traces

-You can track the progress and performance of your script with the tool.
-This tool traces the contact through the script and displays the results of each action that fired, what variables are being set and when, and the values the variables held at each point.
+You can track the performance of your script, spawn a script, or make a test call with the tool.
+This tool traces the contact or running script and displays each action that fired, what variables are being created and when, and the values the variables held at each point.
 This is a helpful tool to test and debug your scripts.
 You can run traces on live interactions or simulated ones.

 Use the Trace Output Window